DrYurets/Celsius/README.md

 ## Notes

+- **WiFi Configuration**: The device automatically enters setup mode if WiFi credentials are missing or if WiFi network becomes unavailable.
+In setup mode, the device creates an access point (`CelsiusClock`) and runs a web server for configuration.
+The device does not attempt NTP synchronization until WiFi is properly configured and available.
-- The clock stores the last valid epoch in RTC memory, so it keeps ticking even without WiFi between syncs (default resync every 4 days).
+- **Time Storage**: The clock stores the last valid epoch in RTC memory, so it keeps ticking even without WiFi between syncs (default resync every 4 days).
 - **Time Drift Correction**: The device automatically measures and compensates for RTC drift between NTP synchronizations.
 After the second sync (typically 4+ days after first sync), the drift rate is calculated and applied continuously.
 This compensates for typical ESP32-C3 RTC drift (e.g., ~3 minutes per day) without requiring more frequent WiFi syncs.
-- If WiFi is unavailable at boot, the firmware retries every minute until time is obtained, then returns to low duty cycle.
+- **Setup Mode**: When in setup mode, the device runs at maximum CPU frequency (160 MHz) and does not enter deep sleep.
+After WiFi is configured and saved, the device reboots and returns to normal operation with deep sleep.
 - Battery sampling is throttled (`BATTERY_RECHECK_SEC`, default 15 min) to reduce divider losses; adjust if you need more frequent updates.
 - Status codes are disabled by default; enable `SHOW_DEBUG_CODES` for quick troubleshooting directly on the OLED.